Two PhD students in lab coats smiling and looking at some lab results

 PhD scheme

-Applications for entry in Autumn 2026 are now open.
-The application deadline is 17:00 UK time on Thurs 22nd January 2026.
+Applications for entry in Autumn 2026 are now closed.

 Supporting postgraduates is a key part of the Euan MacDonald Centre’s mission.
 We are passionate about encouraging, training and equipping the MND researchers of the future.